 Illegal junk mail

 On several occasions after registering for a loyalty discount card (being careful to specify that we did not want our details to be used for “marketing communications”), we have started to receive junk mail against our wishes as the corporation running the card scheme has ignored our preferences (the author actually once worked for a company that illegally ignored marketing preferences and was fired for not cooperating with managers who wanted him to break the law, and so is not surprised to be on the receiving end of this behaviour).
-In other cases, we have learned that we could only apply for a “discount” card if we were willing to receive such mail.
+In other cases, we could only apply for a “discount” card by agreeing to accept such mail (unfair terms & conditions).

 Mindshare and distraction